FAQs

 - Easily add touch using the tagging and tracking features whilst minimising loading on the MCU.

-EVE stands for Embedded Video Engine, which is powered by FTDI Chip in-house technology developed for embedded graphics and video application.
-It will greatly reduce the development effort as well as MCU bandwidth required for graphic displays.
-EVE has 3 in 1 functionality including display, audio, and touch, and in combination with its object oriented methodology makes the creation and rendering of graphics very easy/intuitive while at the same time greatly reducing the system implementation costs.
+EVE stands for Embedded Video Engine, which is powered by FTDI Chip in-house technology developed for embedded graphics and video applications.
+It will greatly reduce the development effort as well as the MCU bandwidth required for graphic displays.
+EVE has 3-in-1 functionality including display, audio, and touch, and in combination with its object oriented methodology makes the creation and rendering of graphics very easy/intuitive while at the same time greatly reducing the system implementation costs.

 EVE has many differentiators when compared to GPUs, including: